-- -Continue to host two full day Inspirations 44 Kindergarten classes at Queen Mary. - -Use lessons, games, activities, and interventions recommended in the Firm Foundations Program for Kindergarten classrooms. - -Continue weekly implementation of "Your Turn to Talk" program - -Provide additional support to classroom teachers through LAC, ESL, SBRT, counselling, LRT, FNSW, and LSW to support student programs and interventions; - -Maintain teacher participation in District instructional in-service and training and provide additional school-based in-services. - -Annually administer the TOPA to all Kindergarten students in January and identify students achieving below the 25th percentile rank; provide additional interventions and re-administer the TOPA to those students in June to ascertain growth. - -Provide additional phonological awareness training and practice intervention for identified groups. - Firm Foundations, developed by the North Vancouver School District, is a program of reading instruction for Kindergarten students. - TOPA Test of Phonological Awareness
+- -Use lessons, games, activities, and interventions recommended in the Firm Foundations Program for Kindergarten classrooms. - -Continue weekly implementation of "Your Turn to Talk" program - -Provide additional support to classroom teachers through LAC, ESL, SBRT, counselling, LRT, FNSW, and LSW to support student programs and interventions; - -Maintain teacher participation in District instructional in-service and training and provide additional school-based in-services. - -Annually administer the TOPA to all Kindergarten students in January and identify students achieving below the 25th percentile rank; provide additional interventions and re-administer the TOPA to those students in June to ascertain growth. - -Provide additional phonological awareness training and practice intervention for identified groups. - Firm Foundations, developed by the North Vancouver School District, is a program of reading instruction for Kindergarten students. - TOPA Test of Phonological Awareness

-Key Performance Measure: Baseline Target Actual Jan '11 June '11 June '11 TOPA (students achieving above the 25 th %ile) 62.5 % 90 %
+Key Performance Measure: Baseline Target Actual Jan '12 June '13 June '13 TOPA (students achieving above the 25 th %ile) 68.2 % 90 %

-In the two Kindergarten classes, a total of 32 students were assessed using the Test Of Phonological Awareness, and 12 of the 32 or 37.5 % of the students scored below the 25th percentile, thus indicating they are candidates for intervention for the remainder of the school year.
+In the two Kindergarten classes, a total of 24 students were assessed using the Test of Phonological Awareness, and 7 of the 22 or 31.8 % of the students scored below the 25th percentile, thus indicating they are candidates for intervention for the remainder of the school year.

-Small group intervention is planned for the 12 students scoring below the 25th percentile.
+Small group intervention is planned for the 7 students scoring below the 25th percentile.
 This intervention will be provided by our LAC staff and supplemented by additional classroom support.